bccp/nbodykit/docs/source/help/support.rst

 Contact and Support
 ===================

-Users can submit questions, feedback, bug reports, and feature requests in two ways:
+Users can submit questions, feedback, bug reports, and feature requests by opening up an issue on the `GitHub Issue Tracker <https://github.com/bccp/nbodykit/issues>`_.

-1. Send an email to nbodykit-issues@fire.fundersclub.com.
+..
+Disabled -- blame the spammers.
+Send an email to nbodykit-issues@fire.fundersclub.com.
-2. Open up an issue on the `GitHub Issue Tracker <https://github.com/bccp/nbodykit/issues>`_.

 If submitting a bug report or feature request, be sure to read our :ref:`contributing guidelines <contributing>`.